-2oo7 Update: My review of 2046 is much too long… I know, I know.
+2oo7 Update: This post, my 2005 first-impression review of 2046, is much too long… I know, I know.
 But reading through it again I was caught up in Wong Kar-Wai’s work as if for the first time.
 So I remember why I was so effusive and enthusiastic about it.
 I may just re-watch a few scenes of it tonight.
 If you haven’t discovered In the Mood for Love, or this, its glorious sequel, you’re in for an intoxicating treat.

 Wong Kar-Wai’s films are like nets… webs of image and event snag the edges of, and thus capture, a state of being or an idea that cannot be merely explained or directly paraphrased.